openemr/host-openemr-on-aws-fargate/README.md

  * `openemr_service_fargate_maximum_capacity`      Maximum number of fargate tasks running in your ECS cluster for your ECS service running OpenEMR.
 Defaults to 100.
  * `openemr_service_fargate_cpu_autoscaling_percentage`        Percent of average CPU utilization across your ECS cluster that will trigger an autoscaling event for your ECS service running OpenEMR.
 Defaults to 40.
  * `openemr_service_fargate_memory_autoscaling_percentage`        Percent of average memory utilization across your ECS cluster that will trigger an autoscaling event for your ECS service running OpenEMR.
 Defaults to 40.
  * `enable_ecs_exec`          Can be used to toggle ECS Exec functionality.
 Set to a value other than "true" to disable this functionality.
 Please note that this should generally be disabled while running in production for most workloads.
-Defaults to "true".
+Defaults to "false".
  * `certificate_arn`          If specified will enable HTTPS for client to load balancer communications and will associate the specified certificate with the application load balancer for this architecture.
 This value, if specified, should be a string of an ARN in AWS Certificate Manager.
  * `activate_openemr_apis`          Setting this value to `"true"` will enable both the [REST](https://github.com/openemr/openemr/blob/master/API_README.md) and [FHIR](https://github.com/openemr/openemr/blob/master/FHIR_README.md) APIs.
 You'll need to authorize and generate a token to use most of the functionality of both APIs.
 Documentation on how authorization works can be found [here](https://github.com/openemr/openemr/blob/master/API_README.md#authorization).
 When the OpenEMR APIs are activated the `"/apis/"` and `"/oauth2"` paths will be accessible.
 To disable the REST and FHIR APIs for OpenEMR set this value to something other than "true".
 For more information about this functionality see the `REST and FHIR APIs` section of this documention.
 Defaults to "false".
+ * `enable_bedrock_integration`          Setting this value to `"true"` will enable the integration to [Aurora ML for Bedrock for MySQL](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-ml.html#using-amazon-bedrock).
+Some inspiration for what to use this integration for can be found [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-ml.html#using-amazon-bedrock).
+More information about this integration can be found in the [Aurora ML for AWS Bedrock](#aurora-ml-for-aws-bedrock) section of this documentation.
+Defaults to "false".
+ * `enable_data_api`          Setting this value to `"true"` will enable the [RDS Data API](https://docs.aws.amazon.com/rdsdataservice/latest/APIReference/Welcome.html) for our databases cluster.
+More information on the RDS Data API integration with our architecture can be found in the [RDS Data API](#rds-data_api) section of this documentation.
+Defaults to "false".

+MySQL specific parameters:

+ * `aurora_ml_inference_timeout`          Defaults to "30000" milliseconds.
+Only used if AWS Bedrock integration is enabled.
+Documentation can be found [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-ml.html#using-amazon-bedrock:~:text=aurora_ml_inference_timeout).
+ * `net_read_timeout`          Defaults to "30000" seconds.
+Documentation can be found [here](https://dev.mysql.com/doc/refman/8.4/en/server-system-variables.html#sysvar_net_read_timeout).
+ * `net_write_timeout`          Defaults to "30000" seconds.
+Documentation can be found [here](https://dev.mysql.com/doc/refman/8.4/en/server-system-variables.html#sysvar_net_write_timeout).
+ * `wait_timeout`          Defaults to "30000" seconds.
+Documentation can be found [here](https://dev.mysql.com/doc/refman/8.4/en/server-system-variables.html#sysvar_wait_timeout).
+ * `connect_timeout`          Defaults to "30000" seconds.
+Documentation can be found [here](https://dev.mysql.com/doc/refman/8.4/en/server-system-variables.html#sysvar_connect_timeout).
+ * `max_execution_time`          Defaults to "3000000" milliseconds.
+Documentation can be found [here](https://dev.mysql.com/doc/refman/8.4/en/server-system-variables.html#sysvar_max_execution_time).

 # Enabling HTTPS for Client to Load Balancer Communication